kanshichao/DPDN_for_Road_Damage_Detection_and_Classification/README.md

 4. Runing the training script of "caffe/models/VGGNet/VOC0712/bdc2018/ssd_bdc2018.py".
 The training details are presented in the technical paper.

 ## Results of Faster-RCNN
+The trained models of Faster-RCNN can be downloaded from Baidu Link.

 ## Model training of Faster-RCNN
+Running the script of "rcnn/train_end2end.py" to train the model of Faster-RCNN.